rpollitzer/cheat_sheats/README.md

 # cheat_sheets
-Cheat sheets to assiit in quicker development of my projects.
+Cheat sheets to assit in quicker development of my projects.